 With the engagement of respective Committee Chairs, members and attendees, the Terms of Reference for the Audit and Risk Committee, Quality and Oversight Committee, and the Finance and Planning Committee have been reviewed and updated where appropriate to ensure they are fit for purpose and meet the needs of the Integrated Care Board.

 2.3.4.5 Membership and attendance at the Board and committees

 Membership and attendance at the Board and respective committees is shown in the table below.
-The Integrated Care Board held five meetings in public between 1 July 2022 and 31 March 2023.
 All meetings were quorate.